Stunning Results For Workouts That Add High Intensity Interval Training

 - HIIT increases levels of HGH (Human Growth Hormone) better that any other exercise.
 HGH is key to burning fat and delaying many effects of aging (1).

 - HIIT increases calorie-burning after exercise better than other exercise (2).

 - HIIT increases fat-burning 3 times more than other aerobic exercise in less time (3).

 - A new study out of Australia just found yet another benefit: fewer calories consumed over 36 hours after a HIIT workout.
 “Intense exercise may suppress ghrelin, a hunger-stimulating hormone,” says Aaron Sim, Ph.D and lead author of the study which also found that the best work/rest ratio is 1/4 meaning sprint 15 seconds and walk 60 (4).

 About the Author

 Bob adds HIIT to his Pilates workout once a week.
-Workout right along side him with his new ebook/video High Intensity Pilates, featuring all 50+ Pilates mat exercises in only 30-minutes.
+Workout right along side him with his new ebook High Intensity Pilates, showing you how exactly to do 50+ Pilates mat exercises in only 30-minutes.